-Professional rugby and studies: Joseph Laget's successful gamble
+Professional Rugby and School: Joseph Laget's Successful Balance

 At 25, this first-year student pursuing a DNO (National Diploma in Oenology) in Montpellier leads a triple life: he’s a professional rugby player in Pro D2, a student, and the new father of a one-month-old daughter.
 A portrait of a man who refuses to choose between his passions.

-He’s been on a professional contract since 2018, and rugby is his main career, but he’s never given up on his studies: “I spread out my years of study so I could play rugby.
+He has had a professional contract since 2018, and rugby is his main career, but he has never given up on his studies: “I spread out my years of study so I could play rugby.
 I made some choices, but I didn’t give anything up.”

 His schedule is a real balancing act: training from Sunday through Tuesday, classes in Montpellier as needed, and traveling from Thursday through Friday for games.
 In between all that, he juggles his responsibilities as a new dad, taking care of his one-month-old daughter and spending time with his family.

-The university makes this easier: “When I compare myself to other typical students, I get a lot of support: the professors help me with classes I miss and with switching groups.
+The university makes this easier: “When I compare myself to other typical students, I have quite a few accommodations: the professors help me with classes I miss and with group changes.
 Honestly, I always get a lot of help from the university.”

 From Marseille to Pro D2